jindrapetrik/jpexs-decompiler/README.md

 These prerelease versions are called nightly builds.
 On releasing a new nightly build, the previous nightly build is removed.

 ### Stable versions
-A new stable version is created automatically by the Travis CI when marking a revision in `master` branch with a tag in format `versionx.y.z`.
+A new stable version is created automatically by the Github Actions CI when marking a revision in `master` branch with a tag in format `versionx.y.z`.

 ## Contributing